h12w/gspec/DESIGN.md

 implemented by variables with zero value.
 (OPTIONAL)

 ####Listener
-A listener is an interface that collects the outputs from the tests, including the structure of nested test groups, test descriptions and the results of test running.
+A listener is an internal object embedded in the test scheduler that collects the outputs from the tests, reconstructing the tree structure of nested test groups with their descriptions and results of test running.

 The implementation of a listener must assume being called concurrently out of order.
 To reconstruct a tree structure, it will be easy if a parent node is